-The schedule for 2015-2016 is below.
-Please scroll to the bottom of the page for past years.* Unless otherwise noted, sessions are held on Wednesdays at 4:00 pm in the Lower Library of Robinson Hall, and papers are circulated in advance by email.
+The current HIGHS schedule is below.
+The schedule for past years is available here.* Unless otherwise noted, sessions are held on Wednesdays at 4:00 pm in the Lower Library of Robinson Hall, and papers are circulated in advance by email.

 "Keeping the Peace in the Shadow of War: The British Empire and Order circa 1763"

 "Dambreaking: Guns, Capitalism, and the Independence of the Americas"

 "Archipelago capitalism: tax havens, offshore finance, and special economic zones, 1920s-1980s"

 "Oil-Gotten Gains: Petrodollars, Abscam, and Arab American Activism, 1973-1981"

 Cemil Aydin, University of North Carolina, Chapel Hill

 "The Idea of the Muslim World: A Global History"